GolangUA/workshops/reflect/README.md

 TODO:
  - Implement the same in the JSONEncode function

-## 4. Add more field`s types
+## 4. (Optional) Add more field`s types

 For now JSONEncode supports string and int64 type.
-Add more basic data types
+Add more data types

-## 5. Just for fun: try to add support for maps, arrays or slices